Sphinkie/Robot-Bonbons/README.md

 ## Description
 A small robot used for the children birthdays, to distribute candies.
 ## Installation
 The sketch has to be uploaded into an Arduino board.
-Fill the tank with roun shaped candies.
+Fill the tank with round shaped candies.
 ## Usage
 Approach your hand from the detector: the robot will emit some blips (like D2R2) and a candy will roll down to the basket.
 With the rear button button, you can choose different colors for the side light.